matusmarcin/git-training/README.md

 echo "another file">assets/file.txt
 ```

-Now see the status of your repo.
+Now see the status of your repo:

 ```
 git status